guisua/jdownloader-vpn-docker-synology/README.md

 ---
 ## Creating the Docker containers
-All the commands used in this sections are to be used from within the SSH .
+All the commands used in this sections are to be used from within the SSH session.
 > Running `sudo` commands will prompt you to enter a password from time to time.
 Use the password for the Synology user currently logged into the SSH-session.

 ##### Downloading the images